SadiaTabas/C-_Problem_Solving/README.md

 11.Searches for an element using binary search (array must be sorted if not sorted sort it manually)

+12. Insertion Sort Implementation
+Write a program to implement the Insertion Sort technique.

+13. Search and Sort (User Choice)
+Write a program to implement searching (1.
+Linear, 2.
+Binary) and sorting (Insertion Sort) procedures together based on the user's choice.

+14. Area Calculator for 2D Shapes
+Write a program to calculate the area of 5 shapes: o	Rectangle o	Square o	Rhombus o	Parallelogram o	Trapezoid

+15. Leap Year Range Display
+Write a program to show all leap years between two given years.
+If there are no leap years, display a suitable message.

+16. 2D Array – Diagonal Sum and Average
+Write a program to access and calculate the summation and average of all elements on any diagonal of a 2D array.

+17. 1D Array Analysis
+Write a program where:
+o	A 1D array of integers is input o	Return maximum and minimum elements o	Show sum and average value o	Count total number of duplicate elements

+18. Sales & Profit Calculator
+Write a program that takes:
+o	Sales unit price
+o	Sales and revenue (of 5 items) o	Calculates the total profit of 1 week and the average profit per day

 ## 🛠 How to Run the Programs:
 1. Clone the repository